hash-include-vansh/Splitwise/VERCEL_BRANCH_SETUP.md

-# Vercel Branch Deployment Setup
+# Vercel Deployment Setup

-This guide explains how to set up separate Vercel deployments for `main` (production) and `dev` (staging) branches.
+This guide explains how to set up Vercel deployments for your project.

-## Option 1: Automatic Branch Deployments (Recommended)
+## Setup: Single Production Deployment

-Vercel automatically creates preview deployments for all branches.
-You can configure which branch is production.
+Since we're using a simplified workflow (test locally → merge to main), we only need one production deployment.

 ### Step 1: Connect Repository to Vercel